A Basement Home Theater

 The first viewing tests were done using the living room wall behind the sofa.
 The best location for a screen would be kitty-corner on the other side of the living room permitting viewing from both the sofa and through a hallway from another room.
 But a ceiling mount for the projector would interfere with a light fixture.
 Soon the idea of a separate theater room came to mind.
 It was probably just as well that we did not wait for the next generation projectors (Sanyo 'Z4 and Panasonic '700) as we would then not have gotten started on the theater room construction as quickly.

 So some die hard home theater enthusiasts say that a home theater must have a front projector, a screen on the wall, and be "darkenable".
 Again we disagree.
 Movies can still be enjoyed under other conditions.
-The only standard for a home theater that ever got published was from back when almost all TV sets used cathode ray picture tubes and projection TV's were big bulky boxes.
+The only standard for a home theater published so far (2009) was from back when almost all TV sets used cathode ray picture tubes and projection TV's were big bulky boxes.
 It called for a screen that showed the entire picture content of wide screen movies at least two feet diagonally, and with sound from left and right of the screen and from behind.

 We will not argue with the idea that cropping the sides of a wide screen movie picture to better fill a not so wide screen violates the theater experience.
 This "pan and scan" cropping has also been done for 16mm and 8mm film versions of wide screen movies as produced for home showing.